zkmkarlsruhe/mac-dist-helper/README.md

 make distdmg
 ```

-The mounted `HelloWorld-0.1.0` disk image contents should contain the app and meta-data within a version-named subdirectory and a convenience link to `/Applications` for drag-and-drop installation:
+The mounted `HelloWorld-0.1.0` disk image contents should contain the app and a convenience link to `/Applications` for drag-and-drop installation:
 ~~~
-/Volumes/HelloWorld-0.1.0/HelloWorld-0.1.0/HelloWorld.app
-/Volumes/HelloWorld-0.1.0/HelloWorld-0.1.0/README.txt
-/Volumes/HelloWorld-0.1.0/HelloWorld-0.1.0/doc/...
+/Volumes/HelloWorld-0.1.0/HelloWorld.app
 /Volumes/HelloWorld-0.1.0/Applications <--- softlink
 ~~~